divvungiellatekno/giellalt.uit.no/infra/DontPanic.md

 # The servers are down

-Get an overview on the [status monitor for Giellatekno and Divvun servers](https://status.giellalt.org/) The overview is refreshed every 5 minutes.
+Get an overview on the [status monitor for Giellatekno and Divvun **services** running on our servers](https://status.giellalt.org/) The overview is refreshed every 5 minutes.

 ## Get them up and running